What is a pilot activity?

 A pilot activity should be an "intervention", i.e. an activity addressing a contextual societal challenge affecting young people at local level.
 It should also be based on innovation or on replication.

-Pilot activities should have clear links to and an impact on the local context and correspond to focused themes of the Council of Europe youth programme (please refer to the priorities for the Council of Europe's youth sector for 2014-2015).
+Pilot activities should have clear links to and an impact on the local context and correspond to focused themes of the Council of Europe youth programme (please refer to the priorities for pilot activities).